rakutentech/android-buildconfig/publish/README.md

 # Publishing

-These configurations can be used for publishing AARs to [Maven Central](https://central.sonatype.org/) or an [Artifactory](https://jfrog.com/artifactory/) Repo.
+These configurations can be used for publishing AARs to [Maven Central](https://central.sonatype.org/), [Artifactory](https://jfrog.com/artifactory/) Repo, or Github Packages.
 This uses the [maven-publish-plugin](https://developer.android.com/studio/build/maven-publish-plugin) which is built-in to AGP 3.6.0+.

 ## Setup